mzmine/mzmine_documentation/docs/wizard.md

 ### General parameters
 - Define an export path and base file name, e.g., *"D:\analysis\date_project"*  this will create a new folder and save all files from export modules there.
 Each module will add a specific suffix to the file name.
+- Apply spectral networking (FBMN/IIMN): Will compare all MS2 spectra across features to form molecular networks by spectral similarity.
 - Export for molecular networking (e.g., GNPS, FBMN, IIMN, MetGem): Will export all files for molecular networking
 - Export for SIRIUS: Will export all files needed for SIRIUS
+- Export annotation graphics: Exports annotations like spectral library matches, lipid matches, etc to graphical reports.
+Contains options to also export chromatographic/ion mobility shapes, images, and other plots.

 ### Workflow parameters and descriptions